-There are two main Catholic churches in town – St. John’s Church which was built in early 13th century, the cemetery chapel (Liebfrauenkapelle) and a small Protestant church.
+There are two main Catholic churches in town – St. John’s Church which was built in the early 13th century, the cemetery chapel (Liebfrauenkapelle), and a small Protestant church.

 The main town of Rapperswil organizes fairs and local markets on the weekends.
 So definitely check them out.
 We heard that they are especially delightful in the winter.